xiaoxiawu/CS395T/_includes/syllabus.md

  * 30%  paper presentation
  * 30%  project 1 (10% presentation, 20% project)
  * 40%  project 2 (10% presentation, 30% project)
- * (optional) 30%  volunterring for second presentation
+ * (optional) 12.5%  volunteering for second presentation

 To map percentages to letter grades we use the following python script